Novel Coronavirus Information Center

 Elsevier’s free health and medical research on the novel coronavirus (SARS-CoV-2) and COVID-19

 Welcome to Elsevier's Novel Coronavirus Information Center.
-Here you will find expert, curated information for the research and health community on SARS-CoV-2 (the novel coronavirus) and COVID-19 (the disease).
+Here you will find expert, curated information for the research and health community on SARS-CoV-2 and COVID-19.

 All resources are free to access.

-Under the Research tab, you will find a selection of the latest early-stage and peer-reviewed research on COVID-19 from journals including The Lancet and Cell Press.
-We have also made more than 63k related Elsevier journal articles and book chapters free to access on ScienceDirect and PubMedCentral.
+Under the Research tab, you can access early-stage and peer-reviewed research on COVID-19 from our journals, including The Lancet and Cell Press.
+We continue to add to the more than 112,000 COVID-related Elsevier journal articles and book chapters that are free to access on ScienceDirect and PubMedCentral

 These articles are also available to download over FTP with rights for full text and data mining, re-use and analyses for as long as needed.